communitiesuk/submit-social-housing-lettings-and-sales-data/app/views/content/privacy_notice.md

 ## How do we use your information?

-If your household has purchased a social housing property, social housing providers will share your personal information with the Department for Levelling Up, Housing & Communities (DLUHC) for research and statistical purposes only.
+If your household enters a new social housing tenancy or purchases a social housing property, social housing providers will share your personal information with the Department for Levelling Up, Housing & Communities (DLUHC) for research and statistical purposes only.

 ## How do we get this information?

 The information is provided via ‘<%= t('service_name') %>’, a service funded and managed by DLUHC.
-It collects information on the tenants or buyers, tenancy or sale, and the dwelling itself.
+It collects information on the tenants or residents, tenancy or sale, and the dwelling itself.
 Some of this data is personal and sensitive, so DLUHC is responsible for ensuring it’s processed in line with data protection legislation.

 ## Why do we share this information?